Winter Driving Safety

 - When driving uphill on an icy road, you will need momentum.
 Slowing can cause you to slide backwards into traffic behind you.

-- If you are nervous or inexperienced driving in winter conditions, avoid traveling and wait until conditions improve before venturing to the mountains.
+- If you are nervous or inexperienced driving in winter conditions, avoid traveling and wait until conditions improve.

 When You Need Chains